About

 Something was wrong.

-Doctors (multiple ones, yes) told me to get out and exercise.
+Multiple doctors told me to get out and exercise.
 I wasn’t trying to be difficult when I’d ask: “How can I go out and exercise if I’m tired all the time?”

 I couldn’t.
-The pounds kept piling on.
+The pounds piled on.
 I didn’t eat horribly.
 But I was working a nearly full-time job to get through college and taking 16-18 units a semester.
 I graduated a year early from University of the Pacific in Stockton and headed to University of California, Berkeley’s Graduate School of Journalism.

 It wasn’t until I started seeing a particularly good endocrinologist in Stockton, Calif. that I had an “ah ha” moment.
 He told me, during a routine visit where he mentioned his concern about my weight, that he wanted me to be more active.
 I told him I was trying.
 And then he made a telling prediction: “One day, you’ll wake up and realize that you can’t live this way anymore.
 But you have to decide that for yourself.”